1j01/project-nexus/README.md

 I'm very open to extending it with different launchers, and I plan on extracting the existing launchers into npm packages.

+There's also a button on Node.js processes to open up a [debugger](https://github.com/node-inspector/node-inspector).
+Previously this was so complicated that I've never used anything but logging to debug Node.js code before.
+Now it's a button.

 _Built with [nw.js](http://nwjs.io/)_